 Thomas joined Watsi on September 25th, 2013.
-Eight years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Thomas' most recent donation traveled 8,600 miles to support Hla, a refugee from Thailand, to fund a Caesarean section delivery for her baby.
+Nine years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 8,700 miles to support Bright, a 3-month-old baby from Tanzania, to fund clubfoot repair surgery to heal a birth condition.

 Thomas has funded healthcare for 136 patients in 13 countries.